eclipse-archived/ceylon-lang.org/documentation/1.0/tour/functions.md

         }
     }

-Many people find this version also slightly more readable and more regular.
-This is the preferred syntax for defining higher-order functions.
+Many people find this version also slightly more readable and more regular, so this is the preferred syntax.

 ## Function references